New Wohelo Camp logo

 Tennis

+Wohelo is proud to offer three clay tennis courts for lessons as well as free-time play.
 Tennis classes of various levels are offered throughout the day and we encourage campers to sign up for their appropriate level and continue with those lessons throughout the summer.
-Many girls choose only to play free tennis with their friends or during an Camp tournament (such as the Wo-Open).
+Campers learn parts of the racket and court while they improve their skills.
+They practice their strokes and rally with campers and counselors or play skill-driven games like Queen of the Court and Jail.
+Many girls choose only to play free tennis with their friends or during a Camp tournament (such as the Wo-Open).
+Tennis also has a team that regularly competes with nearby camps including at a 4-camp tournament twice a summer.

 Music